 Remote Online Notarization is one step closer to permanent use in North Carolina.

-On July 1, the North Carolina House voted 104-2 to approve the conference report to House Bill 776, which permanently authorizes remote electronic notarization when the remote signer is located within the United States.
+In July 2022, North Carolina Governor Cooper signed into law H.R.
+776 into law, which permanently authorized remote electronic notarization when the remote signer is located in the United States.

 What Does the N.C.
 RON Bill Mean?

 A notary public who is located in the state of North Carolina and registered with the Secretary of State may perform remote electronic notarization for a remotely located principal located within the U.S -- as well as military personnel located on a military base or vessel.

 However, a remote electronic notary can only use a communication technology platform licensed by the North Carolina Secretary of State.

 It's important to note that, per this bill, RON transactions can only be performed by a "communication technology platform" that has passed specifications laid out in the bill.

 - allow real-time interaction between the remotely located principal that includes audio with clear sound and video quality allowing unobstructed visual observation of each participant's face and identification